madmadmad/challenges/challenge_two/readme.md

 ## Content Blocks

-Madhouse utilizes what we refer to as Content Blocks - discreet sections of a webpage that act as standalone pieces in the content management system.
+Madhouse utilizes what we refer to as Content Blocks - discrete sections of a webpage that act as standalone pieces in the content management system.
 Some examples of common content blocks are outlined below, along with two challenges for you to complete.

 ## Baseball Cards